grwlf/vkhs/README.md

 `RepatedForm` message means that VKHS tries to fill the web form with available data, but the form appears again.
 Typically, that means that the password wa invalid or captcha is required.

-_Note: Outdated content below_

-To authenticate the user, vkhs acts like a browser: it analyzes html but fills all forms by itself instead of displaying pages.
-Of cause, would vk.com change html design, things stop working.

-To deal with that potential problem, Ive included some debugging facilities:
-changing:

-writing

-    (Right at) <- login e { verbose = Debug }

-will trigger curl output plus html dumping to the current directory.
-Please, mail those .html to me if problem appears.

 Limitations
 ===========